heche-psb/wgd/README.md

 As shown above, the number of both paralogous gene pairs and orthologous gene pairs is different than the one from global MRBH family in that here we plotted all orthologous gene pairs instead of only global MRBH and potentially new paralogous gene pairs might be produced in the orthogroup inference step, together with different recalculated weights.

-If one only wanted to plot the orthologous *K*<sub>S</sub> distribution, it can be easily achieved by removing the paralogous species pair `Aquilegia_coerulea;Aquilegia_coerulea`, using the command below.
+If one only wanted to plot the orthologous *K*<sub>S</sub> distribution, as we have already shown above, it can be easily achieved by removing the paralogous species pair `Aquilegia_coerulea;Aquilegia_coerulea`, using the command below.

 ```
 wgd viz -d wgd_globalmrbh_ks/global_MRBH.tsv.ks.tsv -sp speciestree.nw --reweight -o wgd_globalmrbh_onlyortho_ks --spair "Aquilegia_coerulea;Protea_cynaroides" --spair "Aquilegia_coerulea;Vitis_vinifera" --spair "Aquilegia_coerulea;Acorus_americanus" --gsmap gene_species.map